 Once it gets into the system, it infects all drives by altering applications’ content.
 You will soon start noticing performance lag and low virtual memory available for user applications.

-Protection: Clean the boot sector and entire disk before storing any new data.
-Do not open attachments from a non-trusted internet source and install a legitimate and trusted antivirus tool.
+Protection: Clean the boot sector and the entire disk before storing any new data.
+Do not open attachments from a non-trusted internet source, and install a legitimate and trusted antivirus tool.11.
+FAT Virus

-FAT stands for file allocation table which is a section of storage disk that is used to store information, such as the location of all files, total storage capacity, available space, used space, etc.
+FAT stands for file allocation table, a section of storage disk used to store information, such as the location of all files, total storage capacity, available space, used space, etc.

 A FAT virus alters the index and makes it impossible for the computer to allocate the file.
 It is powerful enough to force you to format the whole disk.